 In two minutes, you'll understand why National Geographic placed Amtrak Cascades as #3 on their top ten train trips of North America.
 Watch the video.

-WSDOT continues work on 20 projects to improve passenger rail service, with ten completed, nine in construction and one in the design stage.
+WSDOT continues work on 20 projects to improve passenger rail service, including the new Amtrak Cascades Station in Tacoma's Freighthouse Square.
 All projects will be complete in 2017.

 LANDSLIDE MITIGATION WORKING GROUP